Enigmatic-Smile/docs/cards/README.md

 <br/>

 # Testing Card Numbers
 Note that on the Playground you can only create cards in test mode.
-In live mode new cards can only be linked to programs using the SDKs.
-Use the following test card numbers to test card linking in test mode, either in the Playground or using the SDKs with the live API key.
+In live mode new cards can only be linked to programs using the SDKs or the API if you are PCI compliant.
+Use the following test card numbers to test card linking in test mode, either in the Playground or using the SDKs with your test SDK key.

 <h5>Visa testing card numbers</h5>